Arakelov-Parshin rigidity of towers of curve fibrations: Introduction

-So, far there has been one answer to Question \ref{qtn:rigidity}.
-For a family $f : X \to B$ of relative dimension $n$, in Definition \ref{def:iterated_Kodaira_Spencer} the iterated Kodaira-Spencer map $\iks_f : S^n(\sT_B) \to R^n f_* ( \wedge^n\sT_{X/B})$ is defined.
-Its definition is motivated by Hodge Theory, and in case $n=1$ it specializes to the ordinary Kodaira-Spencer map.
-It is interesting for us, because its injectivity implies rigidity by \cite[Corollary 8.4]{VE_ZK_DOM} or \cite[Theorem 4.14]{KSJ_SNI}.
+So far, there has been one answer in the literature to Question \ref{qtn:rigidity}, using the iterated Kodaira-Spencer map $\iks_{\nu}$ of Definition \ref{def:iterated_Kodaira_Spencer}.
+It is a notion motivated by Hodge Theory, and in case $\deg h =1$ it specializes to the ordinary Kodaira-Spencer map.